DStone93/developing-software-intro-final/SoftwareInstructions.md

 Created a folder within `src` called calculator
 Inside of src/calculator made the file `index.ts`

-Contstructed the function `calcHouseMaterials` to pass in and return using console.log
+Contstructed the function `calcHouseMaterials` to pass in and return parameters using console.log
 ```
 name
 width